 Pigeon Valley Loop

-Day 1.
-The Gentle Cycling Company to Wakefield via Brightwater (22km)
+The Gentle Cycling Company to Wakefield (22 km)

 This leg is on the Great Taste Trail Rail route and we recommend taking time to stop along the way as there is a lot to see.
 This is a day of breweries and vineyards, plus a cheese shop, galleries, cafes and a pottery shop.
 And the landscape here is full of history, including the charming villages of Brightwater and Wakefield.
-This is a very easy leg, flat all the way.
+This is a very easy leg, it is flat all the way.
+The new Spooners Tunnel section of trail can be added to the route today.
+This Spooners Tunnel section of trail is due for completion by summer 2018/2019 - please check our news page for more information.

-Day 2.
-Wakefield to Motueka via Pigeon Valley & Riwaka (69km)
+Wakefield to Motueka via Pigeon Valley & Riwaka (69 km)

 It’s a short day today, so you will have time to enjoy the beach at Kaiteriteri or book a half day trip in the Abel Tasman National Park.
 This section of the trail is “honesty box” country so expect some fresh fruit (in season) including apples, pears, nashi, grapes, feijoas, citrus and melons.
 Leaving Motueka the trail heads to Riwaka, a cute little village that is home to a great cafe and a craft brewery – so plan to stop there!
 After leaving Riwaka there is a section that goes right through a kiwifruit orchard before the trail rejoins the coast.
 The trail then climbs and drops beside the road for a section before ducking into the Kaiteriteri Mountain Bike Park.
 This last section of 3.2 km, takes the Easy Rider Trail through the park.
 The surface is smooth and it is not technical but you might want to take it very gently as there are some tight corners.
 As the trail winds down through bush and pine trees you will soon get the first glimpse of your destination – the golden shores of Kaiteriteri Beach.
 The beach here is the departure point for boats travelling into the Abel Tasman National Park.